ChatGPT Zendesk integration: A complete guide

 Before we dive in, it's worth saying that the right approach for you really depends on your team’s technical comfort level, your budget, and how much control you want over the final product.

 This is usually the quickest way to get your feet wet.
-The Zendesk Marketplace is packed with pre-built apps that plug directly into your account to add specific ChatGPT-powered features.
+The Zendesk Marketplace is an impressive ecosystem packed with pre-built apps that plug directly into your account to add specific ChatGPT-powered features.
 Tools like Triggers+ChatGPT or the Stylo AI Assistant are popular choices.

 • The upside: They're incredibly easy to install and are often designed to do one thing really well, like summarizing tickets or translating conversations.